akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 As of today, we consider a table **complete**, as soon as **1 cell is filled**.
 Stay tuned, we will improve it soon.

 Now that you know all the secrets of the Table attribute type, [let's discover its capabilities in the Product Edit Form!](work-on-a-product.html/use-a-table-attribute-in-your-product-sheets)

->
-Now that you know everything about how this `table` attribute type can be configured, [let's discover how to use it in your product edit form](new-article-PEF)!